BarkaMA/PDF2AudioBook/README.md

 # PDF2AudioBook
-a script that read the content of a pdf file
+a script that reads the content of a pdf file